PublicDatasets/news-sources/README.md

-# Reputable news outlets and RSS Feeds
+# Reputable News Outlets and RSS Feeds

 A shared repo of news sources and their RSS feeds.